gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallDatabaseHowTo.md

 - stroomstats@stroomp01.strmdev00.org for access by processing node stroomp01.strmdev00.org

 Thus for the `stroom` database we execute

 ```bash
 mysql --user=root --port=3307 --socket=/var/lib/mysql-mysqld0/mysql.sock --password
 ```
 and on entering the administrator's password, we arrive at the `MariaDB [(none)]>` or `mysql>` prompt.
 At this we create the database with

 ```sql
 create database stroom;
 ```

 and then to establish the users, we execute

 ```sql
 grant all privileges on stroom.* to stroomuser@localhost identified by 'Stroompassword1@';
 grant all privileges on stroom.* to stroomuser@stroomp00.strmdev00.org identified by 'Stroompassword1@';
 grant all privileges on stroom.* to stroomuser@stroomp01.strmdev00.org identified by 'Stroompassword1@';
 ```
 then

 ```sql
 quit;
 ```

 to exit.

 And for the `statistics` database

 ```bash
 mysql --user=root --port=3308 --socket=/var/lib/mysql-mysqld1/mysql.sock --password
 ```

 with

 ```sql
 create database statistics;
 ```

 and then to establish the users, we execute

 ```sql
 grant all privileges on statistics.* to stroomstats@localhost identified by 'Stroompassword2@';
 grant all privileges on statistics.* to stroomstats@stroomp00.strmdev00.org identified by 'Stroompassword2@';
 grant all privileges on statistics.* to stroomstats@stroomp01.strmdev00.org identified by 'Stroompassword2@';
 ```
 then

 ```sql
 quit;
 ```

 to exit.

 Clearly if we need to add more processing nodes, additional `grant` commands would be used.
 Further, if we were installing the databases in a single node Stroom environment, we would just have the first two pairs of `grants`.

 ## Configure Firewall

 Next we need to modify our firewall to allow remote access to our databases which listens on ports 3307 and 3308.
 The simplest way to achieve this is with the commands

 ```bash
 sudo firewall-cmd --zone=public --add-port=3307/tcp --permanent
 sudo firewall-cmd --zone=public --add-port=3308/tcp --permanent
 sudo firewall-cmd --reload
 sudo firewall-cmd --zone=public --list-all
 ```

+{{% note %}}
-__Note__ that this allows ANY node to connect to your databases.
+That this allows ANY node to connect to your databases.
 You should give consideration to restricting this to only allowing processing node access.
+{{% /note %}}

 ### Debugging of Mariadb for Stroom

 If there is a need to debug the Mariadb database and Stroom interaction, one can turn on auditing for the Mariadb service.
 To do so, log onto the relevant database as the administrative user as per

 ```bash
 mysql --user=root --port=3307 --socket=/var/lib/mysql-mysqld0/mysql.sock --password
 or
 mysql --user=root --port=3308 --socket=/var/lib/mysql-mysqld1/mysql.sock --password
 ```

 and at the `MariaDB [(none)]> ` prompt enter

 ```bash